Election 2020: New Jersey cannabis legalization guide

-Full text: NJ Marijuana Legalization Amendment
+Full text: Question 1, the NJ Marijuana Legalization Amendment

 Medical or adult use?

-The New Jersey Marijuana Legalization Amendment (S2703/A4497) would amend the state constitution to legalize the recreational use of marijuana for adults age 21 and older.
+Question 1, the New Jersey Marijuana Legalization Amendment (S2703/A4497) would amend the state constitution to legalize the recreational use of marijuana for adults age 21 and older.
 It would also legalize the cultivation, processing, and sale of retail cannabis.
 The constitutional amendment would take effect on January 1, 2021.

 What the latest polls say

-A Brach Eichler cannabis poll released July 28, 2020, found that 68% of New Jersey registered voters support adult-use cannabis legalization.
+A Brach Eichler cannabis poll released July 28, 2020, found that 68% of New Jersey registered voters generally support adult-use cannabis legalization.
 The favorable numbers are up significantly from a Monmouth University poll in April, which found 61% support on the issue.
 More at NJ.com.
 In that Monmouth poll, 74% of Democrats, 64% of independents and 40% of Republicans said they would support the amendment.

 Legalization initiative supporters